Luther2010/project-permit/DAILY_WORKFLOW.md

 ### Notes
 - All cities run in parallel as background processes
 - Logs are saved to `/tmp/scrape-<city-name>.log`
-- Scrapes may take 10-30 minutes depending on the number of permits
+- Scrapes may take 30-60 minutes depending on the number of permits (longer for week-long ranges)
 - Some permits may have 403 errors (rate limiting) - these will still be saved but without `value` and `contractorLicense` fields
+- Running for the last week ensures we capture permits that were updated or backdated in city systems
+- The sync script will handle duplicates (permits already in the database will be updated, not duplicated)

 ---